mfiers/rat/docs/index.rst

-..
-Rat documentation master file, created by sphinx-quickstart on Thu Oct  8 12:03:32 2015.
+.. rat documentation master file, created by sphinx-quickstart on Thu Oct  8 13:40:06 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Rat's documentation!
+Welcome to rat's documentation!
 ===============================

 Contents:

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 4

+   rat

 Indices and tables